 We would like to note that “no-kill" does not mean no euthanasia, a key point often lost in this discussion.
 The term "no-kill" has, unfortunately, become a marketing tool rather than an honest description of the enormous undertaking of providing care for homeless pets.

-As a rule "no-kill" is defined as a 90% placement or live-release rate.
-Our goal is to achieve a placement or live-release rate of 90% on all dogs and cats from our shelter by the end of 2015.
+As a rule, "no-kill" is defined as a 90% placement or live-release rate.
+In 2016, we achieved a 90.82% live release rate for both dogs and cats combined.
+2015 was the first year we met the no-kill standard for dogs and cats combined--In previous years we achieved the standards for dogs only.
 There are no time limits placed on how long an animal is available for adoption at the Humane Society of Utah.
-Dogs available for adoption are never euthanized because of space limitations.
-The HSU euthanizes dogs only for significant health or behavior issues and does not take lightly the decision to end a life.
-We are rapidly approaching the same standard for cats.
-With a placement rate of 90% by the end of 2015, our goal is to save the lives of 11,000 companion animals per calendar year (this goal is based on our current annual intake of dogs and cats).
+As of 2016, both dogs and cats available for adoption are never euthanized because of space limitations.
+The HSU euthanizes animals only for irremediable health or behavior issues and does not take lightly the decision to end a life.
+We consider the quality of life of the animal and have many programs and services in place to do everything in the best interest of each animal.

 Also worth noting, many "no-kill" shelters are more accurately defined as limited admission facilities.
 Some private "no-kill" shelters pick and choose which animals are acceptable for adoption and turn away other pets who have a medical or behavioral condition or are deemed, according to that shelter's criteria, as unadoptable.
-Generally speaking, Animal Control agencies (whether “no-kill” or not) do not take pets being surrendered by their owners, but rather take stray animals.
-In contrast, the HSU is an open-admissions shelter, meaning that our doors are always open for any animal that we can legally accept.
-In fact, many animals that have been rejected from other “no-kill” facilities and Animal Control agencies end up at the HSU.
+Generally speaking, Animal Control agencies (whether “no-kill” or not) do not usually take pets being surrendered by their owners, but rather control stray, feral and dangerous animals.
+In contrast, HSU is an open-admissions shelter, meaning that our doors are always open for any animal that we can legally accept.
+In fact, many animals that have been rejected from other “no-kill” facilities and Animal Control agencies end up at HSU.

 Where do your animals come from?

-We also transfer thousands of dogs a year from other shelters across Utah and in surrounding states to the HSU through our Transfer and Rescue department.
-We utilize a network of over 140 rescue groups and shelters to choose dogs that are at risk of being euthanized for time limits or space constraints.
-We are able to bring dogs to HSU and provide a positive outcome for nearly 3,500 dogs per year through this program.
+We also transfer thousands of dogs to HSU each year from other shelters across Utah and in surrounding states through our Transfer and Rescue department.
+We utilize a network of over 320 rescue groups and shelters to choose dogs that are at risk of being euthanized for time limits or space constraints.
+We are able to bring animals to HSU and provide a positive outcome for over 3,000 pets per year through this program.

 How do you decide who is adoptable?

 The HSU's goal is to place all healthy and treatable companion animals that we receive, which correlates to a 90% placement or live-release rate (the "no-kill" standard).
 Pets placed for adoption at our shelter need to be of sound temperament and good health.
-Pets with a history of severe aggression who pose a public safety threat, and pets with major medical problems that cannot be resolved without extensive veterinary care, are not suitable for our adoption program.
+Pets with a history of severe aggression who pose a public safety threat, and pets suffering from major medical problems that cannot be resolved without extensive veterinary care, are not suitable for our adoption program.
 That being said, many animals requiring medical care and surgeries are treated by our Clinic every day.
-Each year our veterinarians perform hundreds of surgeries on homeless pets, including limb amputations, lump removals, eye enucleations, dentals and more.
-Many dogs with behavioral problems receive training and socialization through our Foster Care program, in which a foster care family is selected to help the dog become adoptable.
+Each year, our veterinarians perform hundreds of surgeries on homeless pets, including limb amputations, lump removals, eye enucleations, dental services and more.
+Many animals with behavioral problems receive training and socialization through our Foster Care program, in which a foster care family is selected to help the pet become adoptable.
 Many dogs also undergo substantial assessment activities and training recommendations from our Behavior department prior to placement for adoption.
-Lastly, when a dog or cat is deemed unsuitable for our adoption program, the HSU's Transfer and Rescue department often seeks to place these animals into our network of over 140 partner shelters and rescue groups.
+Lastly, when a dog or cat is deemed unsuitable for our adoption program, the HSU's Transfer and Rescue department often seeks to place these animals into our network of partner shelters and rescue groups.

 How long do you keep animals?